 - (2) Types of Activities in the Práctica Sections Although most of these drills and exercises require the manipulation of Spanish as opposed to meaningful communication, their role in language learning is fundamental.
 Once students have completed the required manipulations, many of the drills can be personalized, extended, or transformed in other ways to extend the usefulness of these relatively simple activities.
-Suggestions of these kinds of variations are found in the student text or in the Instructor's Edition.
+Suggestions for these kinds of variations are found in the student text or in the Instructor's Edition.
 (Note: Also found in the Práctica sections are many of the activity types already described for the Vocabulario: Preparación sections.) - (a) ¡Anticipemos!
-When the ¡Anticipemos! activity occurs in a chapter, it is always the first activity in the Práctica section that follows a grammar presentation.
-These are activities that require the student to recognize a grammar point rather than produce it actively.
-The student is eased into use of the grammar point with activities such as answering sí/no questions, checking responses off on a list, etc. Thus, these activities "anticipate" the active use of the grammar point. - (b) Substitution (Pattern) Drill (Instructor's Edition).
+When the ¡Anticipemos! activity appears, it is always the first activity to follow a grammar presentation.
+These activities require the student to recognize a grammar point rather than produce it actively.
+The student is eased into use of the grammar point with activities such as answering sí/no questions or checking off responses on a list.
+Thus, these activities "anticipate" the active use of the grammar point. - (b) Substitution (Pattern) Drill (Instructor's Edition).
 This type of drill requires the substitution of one word or phrase for another, plus the production of other changes made necessary by the substitution.
-The word that is substituted can be a noun, adjective, verb, or any other part of speech.
-In Puntos de partida, these drills are always presented within a context: a general situation that serves as the "umbrella" for several patterns or a two-line conversational exchange that shows the pattern in a natural conversational setting.
-This is done to make the drill more realistic and to encourage students to think about what they are saying as well as about the forms they are producing.
-Substitution drills are most frequently used in Puntos de partida to practice new verb forms.
+The word substituted can be a noun, adjective, verb, or any other part of speech.
+In Puntos en breve, these drills are always presented within a context: a general situation that serves as the "umbrella" for several patterns or a two-line conversational exchange that shows the pattern in a natural conversational setting.
+This makes the drill more realistic and encourages students to think about what they are saying as well as about the forms they are producing.
+Substitution drills are most frequently used in Puntos en breve to practice new verb forms.
 For example, (p.
-80, Instructor's Edition):
+63, Instructor's Edition):